~ 26 MIN READ

 - After the details of your plan are solidified, focus on improving your reports.
 On average, how long does it take you to create a report?
 Are the reports usually accurate?
 Does everyone have access to the most up-to-date versions?
 During this process, you’ll be able to determine if your reporting meetings are effective, and what you can do to shore up your reporting process in the future.

-Consider all the steps we’ve covered so far: validating your strategic plan, addressing potential strategy implementation challenges, appointing a person to champion your strategy implementation process, streamlining your reporting process, structuring your strategy meetings, and scheduling an annual strategy refresh.
+Consider all the steps we’ve covered so far: validating your strategic plan, addressing potential strategy execution challenges, appointing a person to champion your strategy implementation process, streamlining your reporting process, structuring your strategy meetings, and scheduling an annual strategy refresh.

-You’ll need an effective way to track the progress you make on your goals, measures, and projects, but the very nature of the tracking process can make your strategic implementation difficult.
+You’ll need an effective way to track the progress you make on your goals, measures, and projects, but the very nature of the tracking process can make your strategy implementation difficult.
 For instance, you could have 20 or more individuals involved in different projects at any given time.
-Gathering up details from each contributor is a tremendous amount of work, and if one or two people don’t participate, it can throw off the whole strategy implementation plan.
+Gathering up details from each contributor is a tremendous amount of work, and if one or two people don’t participate, it can throw off the whole strategy execution plan.

 Without software, it’s your job to follow up with all the people involved in each goal, measure, and project to ensure they update a single spreadsheet.
 They may never do the updates, or they might unintentionally alter the report in ways you didn’t intend.
 Or, they might show up to the meeting claiming they have the updated numbers—and your final spreadsheet does not.

 With software, reporting is simpler for everyone involved.
 Each owner is automatically notified to load their data into a central, cloud-based system.
 They have a structured way to update their data—and they are all kept apprised when the strategy report is complete, so they can prepare for the meeting.